***WHOLESALE DIRECT TO THE PUBLIC***

 In many cases the company in which you are purchasing the headstone from will assist you with this paperwork.
 They should be able to complete the forms and provide most of the required information pertaining to the cemetery headstone.
 Many cemeteries require some sort of documents to be filled out for placement of a cemetery headstone on the grave.
 These documents normally call for information regarding the specifications headstone and sometimes require a drawing.
 They may also request information about the monument dealer who is selling the headstone to you.
 Finally the lot owner or next of kin may need to sign the form authorizing the placement of the cemetery headstone.

-General question before purchasing headstones.
+General (frequently questioned answer)before purchasing headstones.